Meet the Provost

 Since arriving at Georgia State, she has created, implemented and championed a variety of faculty development programs to support and strengthen faculty in teaching and research, as well as leadership programming for department chairs and other administrators.
 She has also developed and implemented faculty policies and procedures, managed university awards and recognition events for faculty, and assisted with the promotion and tenure process.

-She has also provided leadership in Georgia State’s multi-year improvement cycle through the Collaborative on Academic Careers in Higher Education (COACHE) Faculty Satisfaction process, which aims to improve the academic workplace, and increase retention and engagement of university faculty.
-(Read more about COACHE here.)
+She has also provided leadership in Georgia State’s multi-year improvement cycle through the Collaborative on Academic Careers in Higher Education (COACHE) Faculty Satisfaction process.
+This process that is considered a “gold standard” in the field aims to improve the academic workplace, and increase retention and engagement of university faculty.
+This cyclical process has begun anew to continue assessment, planning, implementation and refinement of actions to make Georgia State the best place to work in higher education.

-Dr. Parsons-Pollard also has oversight of the Implementation Steering Committee of the Next Generation of Faculty initiative, which has also brought truly impactful measures to bear for the diversification of faculty in recruitment, retention and engagement.
-(Read more about the Next Generation of Faculty initiative here.)
+Dr. Parsons-Pollard was responsible for the oversight of the Implementation Steering Committee of the Next Generation of Faculty initiative, which has also brought truly impactful measures to bear for faculty recruitment, retention, engagement, and belongingness.

 In her previous role as Vice Provost for Academic and Faculty Affairs at Monmouth University (New Jersey), she provided leadership to ensure the integrity and quality of academic programs with an emphasis on student success.
-She also oversaw the university’s promotion, tenure, and continuance process as well as developing university-wide initiatives to attract and retain a highly qualified and diverse faculty.
-She served as the inaugural chair of the President’s Advisory Council on Diversity and Inclusion, which paved the way to the construction of a permanent interactive exhibit honoring Dr. Martin Luther King Jr.’s speech on campus in October of 1966 and established the Dr. Martin Luther King, Jr. Distinguished Speaker on Social Justice series.
+She also oversaw the university’s promotion, tenure, and continuance process as well as developing university-wide initiatives to attract and retain a highly qualified and inclusive faculty.
+She served as the inaugural chair of a council that paved the way to the construction of a permanent interactive exhibit honoring Dr. Martin Luther King Jr.’s speech on campus in October of 1966 and established the Dr. Martin Luther King, Jr. Distinguished Speaker on Social Justice series.

 Dr. Parsons-Pollard has served as Assistant Vice Provost for Academic Operations at Virginia State University and completed the American Council on Education (ACE) Fellows Program in 2014-2015.